rohitjangir7100/To-do-List/README.md

 📝 To-Do List App
 A simple and elegant React-based To-Do List app that allows users to add, filter, mark complete, and delete tasks.
+Tasks are saved to localStorage so they persist even after refreshing the page! 💾✅

 🌟 Features
 ➕ Add new tasks